MrAlias/otlpr/README.md

 ## Batching

-By default the logger will export single log messages as they are received.
+By default the logger will batch the log messages as they are received.
+It will wait to batch `2048` messages before exporting.

 A `Batcher` can be used to change this behavior.

 ```go